-SOC/PSY 4053.
-Dealing with Death and Dying - 3 hours (Fall, Spring)
+SOC 4053 Death and Dying - 3 hours (Spring)

 An examination of how society and its institutions, the individual and survivors view and are affected by the process of dying and death.
 Guidelines are provided to enable the students to aid others and themselves in dealing with death and dying.
 Prerequisite: PSY 1013 or SOC 1003.